 If you’re one of those people for whom Valentine’s Day triggers a generous eye roll, we get it.
 Sometimes the whole thing can come off as ingenuine.
 But at its core, Valentine’s Day is about something worth celebrating.
 (We’re talking about love, of course.)
 So why not reclaim the day and celebrate it your own way?
 And maybe even reconnect with old friends through it.

 You can break free from traditions that feel stifling, like dinner at an overpriced restaurant or store-bought boxes of chocolate, and celebrate your amour in ways that feel right for you two.
-One of the best ways to do that is with an out-of-the-box Valentine’s gift (or two).
+One of the best ways to do that is with an out-of-the-box Valentine’s gift along with some nice valentine messages.
 Here are some of our favorites:

 We know — we just gave you compelling reasons to break away from tradition and now we’re recommending the most classic gift there is.
 But hear us out; Valentine’s flowers don’t have to be just traditional red roses.
 (Although those are great, too.)
 We love the flowers from Bouqs.com for fresh, modern options.
 Think heart-shaped succulents in contemporary cement planters or a single, stunning orchid.